chilikasha/tinytools/README.md

   atuin search --exit 0 --after "yesterday 3pm" make
   ```

+- [Dust](https://github.com/bootandy/dust) - a more intuitive `du` alternative written in Rust.

+- [eq](https://github.com/srsudar/eg) - provides examples of common uses of command line tools.

 - [fd](https://github.com/sharkdp/fd) is a fast and user-friendly program to find entries in your filesystem.

 - [fzf](https://github.com/junegunn/fzf) - a command-line fuzzy finder.

+- [LSD](https://github.com/Peltoche/lsd) - a rewrite of `ls` command with features like colors, icons, tree-view, more formatting options etc.
+  > Or have a look at [exa](https://github.com/ogham/exa) as another option.

 - [The Fuck](https://github.com/nvbn/thefuck) - open source app that corrects errors in previous console commands.
   ```bash